jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 Run `python3.10 resnet_training.py --help` to see all available parameters.

-You could run for instance `python3.10 resnet_training.py --num_classes 2 --use_transfer_learning --use_debiasing` to train a classifier with transfer learning and bias mitigation for the binary classification task.
+You could run for instance `python3.10 resnet_training.py --num_classes 2 --use_transfer_learning False --use_debiasing True` to train a classifier with transfer learning and bias mitigation for the binary classification task.

 Feel free to change the architecture and experiment with your own models.